ibizaman/selfhostblocks/modules/services/nextcloud-server/docs/default.md

 and `sops.secrets."nextcloud/ldapUserPassword"`
 secrets have the same content.

+The LDAP [user group](#services-nextcloudserver-options-shb.nextcloud.apps.ldap.userGroup) is created automatically.
-Creating LDAP users and groups is not declarative yet, so go to the LDAP server at `http://ldap.example.com`, create the `nextcloud_user` group, create a user and add it to the group.
+Add your user to it by going to `http://ldap.example.com`, create a user if needed and add it to the group.
 When that's done, go back to the Nextcloud server at `https://nextcloud.example.com` and login with that user.